Applications for the 2025 Student Ranger Program are open on the current B.C. government job postings webpage until Monday, January 13, 2025.

 BC Parks within the Ministry of Environment and Climate Change Strategy has created the BC Parks Student Ranger Program to promote outdoor youth employment opportunities across the province.
 Students studying or interested in pursuing future studies or employment in a related field are encouraged to apply.

 Twelve crews were recruited, hired and employed by BC Parks in 2024.
-For a list of locations, see Student Ranger Crews below.
-Additional locations are being considered for 2025.
+For a list of 2025 crew locations, see Student Ranger Crews below.

 The Student Ranger Program has been made possible by funding from the BC Parks Licence Plate Program.
 The Government of Canada will be providing additional funding support through Canada’s Youth Employment and Skills Strategy, as part of their partnership with Project Learning Tree Canada (PLT Canada).
 This initiative is made possible through BC Parks’ membership in the Canadian Parks Council.